All Episodes

 And that is universally understood.

-It makes no difference that as Senator Obama has written, his father said he renounced his religion.
+That as Senator Obama has written, his father said he renounced his religion.

-Likewise, under Muslim law, based on the Quran, his mother's Christian background is irrelevant.
+Likewise, under Muslim law based on the Quran, his mother's Christian background is irrelevant.

 He chose to become a Christian and indeed has written convincingly to explain how he arrived at his choice and how important his Christian faith is to him.